ShiroTohu/ShiroTohu/README.md

 **Welcome to my GitHub Profile**

 I like Arch, computer networking and programming.
 I'm studying computer science.
 Currently working on getting my security+ and working on personal projects for development experience.
-My favourite languages include JavaScript and Python.
+My favourite languages are JavaScript and Python.

 <!--
 <p>